MCTD (Mixed Connective Tissue Disease) = Mixed (Compound) connective tissue disease (ICD-10 M 35.1)

 Research on MCTD

-It is current research on MCTD ongoing at Rheumatology Department, Rikshospitalet, Oslo which also investigates and treats most patients in Norway.
+It is current research on MCTD ongoing at Rheumatology Department, Rikshospitalet, Oslo which also examines and treats most patients in Norway.
 A doctoral thesis has been completed (rheumatologist Ragnar Gunnarsson) and new, follow-up work has begun.
-Over 140 patients with MCTD participate in the department's research register NOSVAR (Norwegian Systemic connective tissue disease and vasculitis registry).
+More than 140 patients with MCTD participate in the department's research register NOSVAR (Norwegian systemic connective tissue disease and vasculitis register) -